openwallet-foundation/owl-agent-test-harness/README.md

 ## Aries Agent Backchannels

 Backchannels are the challenging part of the AATH.
 In order to participate in the interoperability testing, each CUT builder must create and maintain a backchannel that converts requests from the test engine into commands for the component being tested.
 In some cases, that's relatively easy, such as with [Aries Cloud Agent - Python](https://github.com/hyperledger/aries-cloudagent-python).
 An ACA-Py controller uses an HTTP interface to control an ACA-Py instance, so the backchannel is almost a proxy from the Test Harness to to the ACA-Py instance being tested.
 In other cases, it may be more difficult, calling for the component being tested to be embedded into a web service.

-And we've not yet even tried to use a backchannel to drive a mobile app simulator...
+We have created a POC backchannel to support manual testing with mobile agents, described [here](./MOBILE_AGENT_TESTING.md).

 A further complication is that as tests are added to the test suite, the backchannel interface expands, requiring that backchannel maintainers extend their implementation to be able to run the new tests.
 Note that the test engine doesn't fail if the backchannel steps are not implemented, just that such tests will be marked as `fail`ing on test runs, usually with an HTTP `404` error.